infernojs/inferno-website/src/docs/guides/typescript-support.md

-# TypeScript support
+# TypeScript Support

-Inferno itself and all its' modules are written in TypeScript 2.
+The Inferno project and all its' modules are written in TypeScript 2.
 The typings are included in the distribution.
+The main Inferno project source can be checked out and imported directly into your TS application.

+## Example Repository

+Don't forget to have a look at the [`inferno-typescript-example` repository](https://github.com/infernojs/inferno-typescript-example) which lays out structure of a sample component.
+The example uses Webpack for compiling your distribution files and a sample `tsconfig` file.

+## Why Typescript?

+Typescript has been a pleasure to use on the Inferno project.
+During development we found that it provided many benefits.
+According to core team developers, Typescript saved the project from a lot of potentially difficult bugs.
+It's type safety, fast compiler and language features worked wonderfully to the Inferno team.